 - Another guest writer took on the same topic with A Guide to Understanding the Tax Considerations When Cashing out an RESP .
 He missed a few important points too.

-I can say however, with all of this commentary on RESPs, that my four best investments were my kids’ RESP.
-I got paid back with 3 kids who got a good start on their Adult lives without too large a debt.
+However, with all of this commentary on RESPs, I can say that my four best investments were my kids’ RESP.
+I got paid back with three kids who got a good start on their Adult lives without a large debt.

 Other RESP Related